Tim-Liam-Hill/SelfStudy/OS/3EasyPieces.md

 * ticket transfer (one process gives another its tickets)
 * ticket inflation (useful when all processes trust each other to behave)

+How do we assign tickets to jobs in the first place?

+### Stride Scheduling

+* each job in the system has a stride which is inversely proportional to the number of tickets it has
+* every time a process runs, increment a pass value by its stride to track global progress
+* pick process with lowest pass value to schedule next job

+stride scheduling gets proportions right at the end of a scheduling cycle

+Downsides (compared to lottery):
+* need to maintain a global state
+* what if new process joins halfway through?

+### Linux completely fair scheduler

+goal: fairly divide a CPU evenly among all competing processes
+BUT: reduce amount of time spent scheduling (since if CPU spends a fair amount of time scheduling, then you lose out on efficiency)

+virtual runtime = vruntime
+* as a process runs, it accumulates vruntime
+* it increases propotional to physical time
+* when choosing next process, choose one with lowest vruntime

+sched_latency: determines how long one process should run before considering a switch (ie: dynamic timeslices)

+"CFS divides this value by the number (n) of processes running on the CPU to determine the time slice for a process, and thus ensures that over this period of time, CFS will be completely fair."

+min_granularity: CFS will never set the time slice to lower than this to avoid switching too much.

+Note that CFS utilizes a periodic timer interrupt, which means it can only make decisions at fixed time intervals.

+### Niceness

+One smart aspect of the construction of the table of weights above is that the table preserves CPU proportionality ratios when the difference in nice values is constant.
+For example, if process A instead had a nice value of 5 (not -5), and process B had a nice value of 10 (not 0), CFS would schedule them in exactly the same manner as before.
+Run through the math yourself to see why

+### RedBlack trees

+CFS uses this to be efficient
+Only store running/runnable process in the tree

+### I/O and sleeping

+if a job has been sleeping and wakes up, set its vruntime to lowest value in tree.